Healthy Mummy mum and Meal Prep Queen Sascha Farley delivered her 4th baby by Caesarean (C-section) recently. Congratulations Sascha!

 Sascha has been an advocate of The Healthy Mummy program and lost 30kg in two years by following The Healthy Mummy 28 Day Weight Loss Challenges and Smoothies and then went on to have a very healthy pregnancy with her third child.
 Read her healthy pregnancy story here.

-Today Sascha is taking one day at a time in her recovery.
-She says “I’m only 2 weeks postpartum, but a little motivation goes a long way.”
+Sascha is taking one day at a time in her recovery and adjusting to looking after four children.
+She says “I’m am still working towards my goals, but a little motivation goes a long way.”

 “I’m focusing on how I feel and I was feeling like the food I was eating = cr*p!